The Sisterhood of the Traveling Pants

 Parents Need to Know

 Parents need to know that The Sisterhood of the Traveling Pants is based on the book by the same name.
 Friendship, family, acceptance, loyalty, and a pair of pants hold together the different summer experiences of four close high school friends.
-The teen characters deal with difficult issues, including a parent's suicide, disease/death of a close friend, a father's remarriage, seduction, and first time sex (this last is indicated rather than depicted explicitly).
-The film includes tense family scenes, with focus on reconciliation after angry flare-ups.
-Characters use some mild language (including "suck" and "ass") and drink.
+The teen characters deal with difficult issues, including a parent's suicide, disease/death of a close friend, a father's remarriage, seduction, and first-time sex (this last is indicated rather than depicted explicitly).
+The film includes tense family scenes, with a focus on reconciliation after angry flare-ups.
+Characters use some mild profanity (including "suck" and "ass") and drink.
 The girls demonstrate self-sacrifice, empathy, and understanding as they support each other through difficult experiences.

 What's the story?

 THE SISTERHOOD OF THE TRAVELING PANTS follows four high school girlfriends who separate for the summer and vow to keep in touch by way of a pair of blue jeans that magically fits all their different body sizes perfectly.
 They mail the jeans to one another, along with letters to keep up with what's happening in each other's lives.
 Lena (Alexis Bledel) is shy and quiet, on her way to Greece to visit relatives; aspiring documentary-maker Tibby (Amber Tamblyn) resents being stuck working at a local Wal-Mart-type store; golden girl Bridget (Blake Lively) is dealing with her mom's suicide and distant father as she heads to soccer camp in Mexico; and young writer Carmen (America Ferrera) goes to North Carolina to visit with her long-absent father, Al (Bradley Whitford), who announces he's about to marry Lydia (Nancy Travis), whose two blond teens seem complete opposites of Carmen.
 During their vacations, they explore their emerging sense of independence, while figuring out how to maintain relationships with their families and with each other, and each girl learns a valuable life lesson.

 Is it any good?